Key points

 Remove excess layers of clothing from the child.
 Over-enthusiastic physical cooling can be counterproductive by stimulating shivering and other heat-retaining reflexes.
 Oral fluids, if tolerated, should be encouraged to maintain hydration.

-Antipyretics
+Antipyretics / Analgesics

 Avoid aspirin as the uncommon possibility of Reye’s syndrome increases with varicella or influenza-like illnesses.
+There is also some evidence to counsel caution when using ibuprofen for infections related to Varicella and Group A streptococcus.15

-Antipyretic dosing for the treatment of fever in children | |
+Antipyretic dosing for the treatment of fever in children

-Paracetamol (Oral) | 15 mg/kg up to every four hours, maximum four doses in twenty-four hours |
+Paracetamol (Oral) 15 mg/kg/dose (Max 1 gram/dose) up to every four hours, maximum four doses in 24 hours.
+Maximum of 90 mg/kg/day or max 4gram/24 hours (adult)

-Ibuprofen (Oral) | 10 mg/kg (maximum 400 mg) up to every six hours, maximum three doses in twenty-four hours
+Ibuprofen (Oral) 10 mg/kg (maximum 400 mg/dose) up to every six hours, maximum three doses in twenty-four hours

-Avoid in children less than three months or if significantly dehydrated. |
+Avoid in children less than three months or if significantly dehydrated.

-There is some evidence to suggest that Ibuprofen reduces fever and discomfort faster than Paracetamol.14 While the popular dual therapy dosing regimens reduce the time with fever compared to monotherapy, there is no significant difference in resolution of discomfort.15 Alert parents to the safety concerns that have been raised over recommending two drugs with different dosing regimens for little gain.1
+There is some evidence to suggest that Ibuprofen reduces fever and discomfort faster than Paracetamol.14 While the popular dual therapy dosing regimens reduce the time with fever compared to monotherapy, there is no significant difference in resolution of discomfort.16 Alert parents to the safety concerns that have been raised over recommending two drugs with different dosing regimens for little gain.1

 Management of fever with petechial rash

-- Seek senior emergency/paediatric advice as per local practice for unwell child with purpuric rash not consistent with Henoch-Schonlein purpura
+Seek senior emergency/paediatric advice as per local practice for unwell child with purpuric rash not consistent with Henoch-Schonlein purpura.

 Escalation and advice outside of ED